-If you don’t want to do a clinical track position, tell them now or call and talk to the contact in the advertisement.
+If you don’t want to do a clinical track position, tell them know that in the application or call and talk to the contact in the advertisement.
 Even if they only have a clinical track position, if you’re the only candidate, or if you blow the rest out of the water, they may be willing to interview you and work something out.
-But if you get an interview on the premise of doing a clinical track position and then tell them you want a tenure track position, they may be irritated at spending the time and resources for an interview if that is 100% not in the cards.
+But if you get an interview on the premise of doing a clinical track position and then tell them you want a tenure track position, they may be irritated at spending the time and resources getting you for an interview if that is 100% not in the cards.

 Research time vs. teaching and clinic time